ChijiokeNwabasili/ChijiokeNwabasili/README.md

 I'm **Chijioke Nwabasili**, a Frontend Web Developer focused on building clean, responsive websites that don’t just look good, but actually convert.

-I work with small businesses, helping them build fast, user-friendly interfaces that guide visitors and drive real inquiries.
+I work with service businesses, helping them build fast, user-friendly interfaces that guide visitors and drive real inquiries.

 ## What I Do